openvinotoolkit/openvino/src/plugins/intel_cpu/src/docs/debug_caps_filters.md

 * xml (default)\
 IR in .xml file.
 Can be opened using, for example, *netron* app.
 (For now the option is Linux only)
 * xmlbin\
 IR in .xml and .bin files.
 Can be opened using, for example, *netron* app.
+Also can be read using OV API
 * dot\
 IR in .dot file (.svg.dot file if svg is also specified).
 Can be inspected using, for example, *graphviz* tools.
 * svg\